gperetin/dotfiles/README.md

       fan is jerky and keeps spinning up and making weird clicks.
   * don't forget to set Coolbits parameter in xorg.conf, it's in USAGE docs for nfancurve
+* to tweak the mouse settings, use libinput https://wiki.archlinux.org/index.php/Mouse_acceleration#Mouse_acceleration_with_libinput

 ## Other